IntellM-THUIBCS/PRS-SIM/Tutorial.md

 <h2 style="color:white;" id="Python">2.
 Python source code</h2>

 <p>
-The python code is written for training and inference of the network.
-To accelerate the training process, a GPU equipped work station is required.
+The python code is written for training and inference of the network based on the Pytorch framework.
+To accelerate the training process, a GPU is required.
 </p>

 <h3 style="color:white;">Environment installation</h3>